mrakgr/Trading-Journal/journal_2025.md

 300$?

 At a certain point the broker's minimum comissions per order would start to bother me.
 I had all these hangups that I shouldn't have.
 I was obsessed about finding a system better than could never possibly exist.
 And along the way I was just making random trades and wasting my time.
 It's really sad when you think about it.

+11:05am.
+Forget beating the market.
+I really just want to live with it.
+A farmer doesn't try to beat the earth and the sky.

+I need some humility as a trader.